Grant awards of up to $40,000 are available for post-doctoral students, university faculty or clinician conducting research on EMDR.

 These priorities apply to research across the lifespan, so that a study might address, for example, adolescent addiction, or geriatric depression.

 A researcher who has earned a doctorate in social work, psychology, nursing or a related field, who is affiliated with a college, university, or research institution, is eligible to apply for this grant.
 Practitioners/clinicians who possess relevant research experience are encouraged to apply.
 Collaborative partnerships between researchers affiliated with a college, university, or research institution and practitioners/clinicians with expertise in EMDR are encouraged and preferred.
 If the research grant is awarded, the affiliated institution must assume responsibility for and serve as the fiscal agent for the project.
-The principal investigator will assume responsibility for and serve as the fiscal agent for any project without an institutional affiliation As an international organization the EMDR Foundation accepts proposals from U.S. and international researchers, however, applications must be submitted in English and budgets developed in U.S. dollars.
+The principal investigator will assume responsibility for and serve as the fiscal agent for any project without an institutional affiliation as an international organization the EMDR Foundation accepts proposals from U.S. and international researchers, however, applications must be submitted in English and budgets developed in U.S. dollars.

 Applications are due February 1st and July 1st.
 The recipients of the award will be notified of their selection by May 1 and October 1, respectively.
-The EMDR Foundation only accepts applications through our online application system, which is accessible through our website by clicking here.
+The EMDR Research Foundation only accepts applications through our online application system, which is accessible through our website by clicking here.
 An electronic copy of each application document is required – and only accepted through the online application form.
 Any application received without all required documents will not be reviewed.
 Applicants are encouraged to carefully review the required documentation and prepare all documents for uploading before initiating the online application.

 The required application documents are: